Entanglement dynamics of second quantized quantum fields: Entanglement transfer between coupled fields

-The fact that the entanglement of the specific particles is determined by the projections of the total SPDM may lead not only to increased entanglement of the particles but also to disentanglement.
-Indeed, if for the SPDM given by Eq.~\eqref{eq:u_spdm_spectral} with $\mathfrak{l} = 1,2$ at some instant the vectors $\mathbf{v}_1$ and $\mathbf{v}_2$ belong to different subspaces (say, $\widehat{\Pi}_a \mathbf{v}_1 = \mathbf{v}_1$ and $\widehat{\Pi}_b \mathbf{v}_2 = \mathbf{v}_2$) then the entanglements of both particles $a$ and $b$ are zero.
+The fact that entanglement of the specific particles is determined by the projections of the total OPCM may lead not only to increased entanglement of the particles but also to disentanglement.
+Indeed, if for the OPCM given by Eq.~\eqref{eq:u_spdm_spectral} with $\mathfrak{l} = 1,2$ at some instant the vectors $\mathbf{v}_1$ and $\mathbf{v}_2$ belong to different subspaces (say, $\widehat{\Pi}_a \mathbf{v}_1 = \mathbf{v}_1$ and $\widehat{\Pi}_b \mathbf{v}_2 = \mathbf{v}_2$) then entanglement of particles of both sorts, $a$ and $b$, are zero.
 One can understand this effect introducing the isospin quantum number, so that one value of isospin corresponds to the particle $a$ and another one stands for the particle $b$.
-Such situation, when non-zero total entanglement coexists with zero entanglement as seen from specific particles' SPDM, corresponds to the entanglement stored in isospin.
+Such situation, when non-zero total entanglement coexists with zero entanglement as seen from specific particles' OPCM, corresponds to entanglement stored in isospin.

-It should be noted that while we have limited our attention only to boson fields the same formal results can be easily checked to hold also for fermion, i.e. obeying the anticommutation relations, fields.
+These effects are of general nature and don't depend on the number of particles and may play the important role for the dynamics of entanglement in specific systems, for example, the time dependence of entanglement of initially entangled light in a leaky cavity.